jsom1/jsom1.github.io/_walkthroughs/Knife.md

 searchsploit openSSH
 `````

 There are some existing exploits but they don't look very promising: it's either not for the good version or not what we want (DoS, buffer overflows, ...).
 We can also inspect the webpage to see if we find information about php (we saw *index.php* in the output of dirb) or any other useful information.
-We can simply right-click on the page and clickc on *inspect element*.
-Then we can look at the different tabs, see what kind of php scripts there are, inspect the trafficc between the server and our client, and so on...
-Sadly, there is nothing there either.\\
+We can simply right-click on the page and click on *inspect element*.
+Then we can look at the different tabs, see what kind of php scripts there are, inspect the traffic between the server and our client, and so on...
+Sadly, there is nothing there either.

 I'm not used to it, but we could try to use **Nikto**.
 This tool allows to scan a web server to detect potential vulnerabilities: